pmitros/cpsd-lottery/docs/schools/peabody.md

 It's role is to raise money for school needs.
 They have fundraisers and events, t-shirt sales, bake sales, and similar.
 For example, when the school organizes a student art show, the Friends organization will sell t-shirts.

+*My impression from our conversation was that the role of the Friends organization was pretty limited, and more broadly, Peabody had fewer school events than most schools in the district.
+In some sense, this is natural; it was clear Peabody has a lot of informal face-to-face interactions and so less need for the more structured events which dominate community interactions at some of the other schools.*

 ### Do all the classes have room parents?
 Who is in charge of planning classroom events?

 Each classroom has 1-2 room parents.
 Involvement depends on the classroom and the specific room parent, but it's usually limited.
 All will make a family email list.
 Some will run some classroom events as well.